Kids Movies 2014 – Guide20.03.14 # Kids Movies # 20 Comments

 Released: 17th January 2014 (U.S. Release Dates)

 In a city park a mischievous squirrel (Arnett) is exiled when his latest caper accidentally destroys the animal community’s winter food stash.
 Living on the streets he puts together a team to pull off a nut store heist of outrageous proportions and hopefully put things right… This is a lower-budget indie Canadian-South Korean-American co-production, co-written by one of the screenwriters of ‘Over The Hedge’, the story bears strong similarities.
-Critics and audiences have complained of one dimensional characters, poor writing, so-so animation and a tendency to lift from other films (including a notable moment from ‘Up’ and a leading character that looks near identical to Remy from ‘Ratatouille’).
+Critics and audiences have complained of one dimensional characters, poor writing, so-so graphics and a tendency to lift from other films (including a notable moment from ‘Up’ and a leading character that looks near identical to Remy from ‘Ratatouille’).

 The Lego Movie